Which Georgians are in the Rock & Roll Hall of Fame?

 Elton John

 British artist Elton John spent a significant amount of time in Atlanta after purchasing a residence in the city in 1991 (his 2004 album “Peachtree Road” was a nod to his adopted hometown).
-The singer, songwriter and pianist has penned countless hits including “Crocodile Rock,” “Your Song” and “Tiny Dancer.”
-He was inducted into the Rock & Roll Hall of Fame in 1994.
+The singer, songwriter and pianist has penned countless hits, including “Crocodile Rock,” “Your Song” and “Tiny Dancer.”
+He was inducted in 1994.

 Gladys Knight and the Pips